DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-Production of a student-driven, student-centered design and fashion event presents the framework for advanced experience and study for upper-level students.
-This course provides the opportunity to study and to actively engage in high-level interdisciplinary exploration and collaboration.
-Transferring discipline-specific skills to a new context, students will learn methods for testing, review, and revision to develop problem-solving skills and communication.
-The course encourages teamwork as well as crossdisciplinary understanding and appreciation.
+Production of a student-driven, student-centered design and fashion event presents the framework for advanced experience and study.
+Provides the opportunity to study and to actively engage in high-level interdisciplinary exploration and collaboration.
+Transferring discipline-specific skills to a new context, learn methods for testing, review, and revision to develop problem-solving skills and communication.
+Encourages teamwork as well as crossdisciplinary understanding and appreciation.

 DS/COMP SCI 579 — VIRTUAL REALITY